Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 The robotic parkour have to contain:
 - 6 obstacles

 ### c.
 Greenery

-We'll find Greenery everywhere in the school , on the roof of the rooms.
+We'll find Greenery everywhere in the school, on the roof of the rooms.
 Also in each room to fill them and fell closer to the nature.

 ### d.
 Entrance